mahafuz/rating-block/readme.txt

 == Description ==

-**Rating** block allows you to display star rating to your WordPress site.
+**Rating Block** allows you to display star rating to your WordPress site.
 Using this plugin, you can easily create and display star rating within Gutenberg.
 **Easy to Use:** Easy to use and customize.